sampixel/Gramble/README.md

 <span style="font-size: 10px">Im a <?= $userinfo["job"] ?> in <?= $userinfo["movie"] ?> movie</span>
 ```

+> For the sake of this introduction i've mixed this php file with some internal css for styling the text, but a good practice is to attach an external css file and do these things there.

 Now open your browser at [localhost:5000](http://localhost:5000) and you will see this content in form of clean html.

 <br />

 ## Layouts
 Layouts have a relevant importance, as they can include a layout each time a page is loaded without having to write it in each view file.\
-To accomplish this work, Gramble comes in with a basic template for including a `base` layout that is mentioned inside `app\libraries\Config` file as a string path:
+To accomplish this work, Gramble comes in with a basic template for including a `base` layout that is mentioned inside `app\libraries\Config` class as a string path:

 ```php
 <?php